Koldo affair: Case returned to Audiencia Nacional

 On 26 June 2024, the Supreme Court handed those parts of the case not involving EU financial interests back to the Audiencia Nacional, refusing to hear it as EU financial interests were not directly affected in those parts.
 On 8 October 2024, the Central Operative Unit of the Guardia Civil handed a report to judges suggesting that former minister José Luis Ábalos had a large role in the case. Ábalos had received various property gifts, including the use of an ocean-front house, from Victor de Aldama, the head of SGAE.
 The Central Operative Unit suggested the relationship between Ábalos and De Aldama went far beyond the contracts handed out in the pandemic, alleging that De Aldama leveraged his position to advance the Spanish government's bailout of the airline Air Europa with €475 million in 2020.
 The report also touched on the Delcygate scandal in 2020, which involved Venezuelan vice-president Delcy Rodríguez meeting with Ábalos and De Aldama in Madrid despite both knowing that the former was banned from the Schengen Area under sanctions against Nicolás Maduro's government.
 The report revealed that Pedro Sánchez did know about the visit, contrary to his statements at the time.
 On 23 October 2024, the Supreme Court ordered Ábalos' indictment due to his status as a person of interest.
 De Aldama was in prison for other fraud charges, including his having defrauded the Spanish Treasury by hundreds of millions of euros through his sale of gasoline.

 On 21 November 2024, De Aldama agreed to testify voluntarily before judge Moreno.
-De Aldama declared that he had given bribes to the PSOE organization secretary Santos Cerdán (€15,000), then-Finance Minister María Jesús Montero (€25,000), to Koldo García (€200,000) and to Ábalos (€400,000).
+De Aldama declared that he had given bribes to the PSOE organization secretary Santos Cerdán (€15,000), María Jesús Montero (€25,000) who was the finance minister, Koldo García (€200,000), and Ábalos (€400,000).
 De Aldama also alleged that Sánchez himself had asked around to get to know him better, and had invited him to a meeting to thank him for his assistance.
 He said he also met minister Teresa Ribera and Begoña Gómez, Sánchez's wife.
 He also said that he took part in Delcy Rodríguez's visit, organising a dinner and inviting several ministers as well as Sánchez himself.
 That same day judge Santiago Pedraz tentatively released De Aldama for his co-operation in the investigation.

 On 9 April 2025, the Central Operative Unit published another document revealing that Javier Hidalgo, the chief executive of Globalia, the owners of Air Europa, had asked Begoña Gómez personally to ensure the bailout of Air Europa.
 It also revealed that Víctor de Aldama said in a text conversation with Koldo García Izaguirre that "[Hidalgo] is very much screwed over by this, he's trying to get his life back and he just called Begoña".
 Hidalgo and Gómez held two secret meetings afterwards.
 According to the Guardia Civil, Ábalos also took part in the negotiations for the Air Europa bailout, receiving a three-week stay in a Marbella villa as a thank-you gift from Globalia.